Is cannabis best before sex, after, or both?

 Edibles are a great way to ensure that you have a specific amount going into your system versus smoking or vaping, which can be trickier to control dosage-wise.
 If you have never tried a THC edible before, start with a small amount.
 The container in which the edibles come should list how much THC is in each morsel and suggest a serving size (you can always consume less).
 After you take it, wait to feel the effect before taking more.

 CBD, on the other hand, is not psychoactive, so it is not as crucial to start with such a low dose.
-Nonetheless, CBD can affect your brain and body in different ways so it’s still a good idea to start slowly.
+Nonetheless, CBD can affect you in different ways so it’s still a good idea to start slowly.

 Does cannabis help you bond more with your partner after sex?